10 Top-Rated Tourist Attractions in Bristol

-Shipbuilding has been a pillar of Bristol's economy for centuries, reaching its pinnacle with Brunel's SS Great Britain.
-Built in 1838, it was the first steamship to make regular Atlantic crossings, and is a huge tourist draw.
+Bristol, set inland on the Avon River and with access to the Bristol Channel, has an illustrious history as one of England's oldest ports.
+It was a favored port of departure for the New World following John Cabot's voyage to North America in 1497.
+To celebrate that event, Cabot Tower in Brandon Hill Park was erected on the 400th anniversary of Cabot's voyage.
+Bristol was also a trading center and Royalist headquarters during the English Civil War.
+Shipbuilding has been a pillar of Bristol's economy for centuries, reaching its pinnacle with I.K.
+Brunel's SS Great Britain.
+Built in 1838, this was the first steamship to make regular Atlantic crossings.
 In addition to designing the famous suspension bridge spanning the Avon Gorge, Brunel was also the engineer in charge of completing the Great Western Railway between London and Bristol.

-When Queen Elizabeth I visited Bristol in 1574 she described St Mary Redcliffe as "the fairest parish church in England".
-Built in the 13th century, the church is situated on the south side of the Floating Harbor and takes its name from the red cliffs on which it stands.
-With its slender clustered pillars and reticulated vaulting, hexagonal porch and richly decorated doorway, it perfectly displays the wealth of rich merchants like William Canynge, whose tomb is in the south transept.
+When Queen Elizabeth I visited Bristol in 1574, she described St. Mary Redcliffe as "the fairest parish church in England."
+Built in the 13th century and extensively renovated in the 15th century in the Baroque style, the church is located on the south side of Floating Harbour and takes its name from the red cliffs on which it stands.
+With its slender, clustered pillars and reticulated vaulting, hexagonal porch, and richly decorated doorway, it perfectly displays the wealth of Bristol's rich merchants.
+A great triptych, Sealing The Tomb, designed and executed for the main altar by William Hogarth, is now at the offices of the Bristol & Region Archaeological Services in the former St. Nicholas Church.
 Also of note is the memorial tablet and tomb of Admiral Sir William Penn, father of the William Penn who founded Pennsylvania.

 Address: 10 Redcliffe Parade West, Bristol